oybcst/oybcst.github.io/_build/html/_sources/gallery.md

 # A Tour of the Site

 Here is a visual overview of the site contents.
-Click the card to go directly to the item.
+Click the image to go directly to the content.

 ## Animations
 ::::{grid}
-:gutter: 3
+:gutter: 2

 :::{grid-item-card} Surface and bottom salinity
 <a href="mb_salt.html"><img src="https://renc.osn.xsede.org/ees210015-bucket01/img/hydro/saltbotsurf.png"/></a>